zinic/crawl/core.md

 Many aspects that affect a target may offer the target an opposing check.
 For example: attacking a character allows the character the ability to make an opposed check - a defense role, to mitigate the attack.

+Opposed skill checks, like certain skilled attacks, require your character to beat a difficulty to even be considered successful in their execution.
+For example, even if a defender fails to defend by failing their skill check, or chooses not to defend, your character's attack may still not land.

 #### Attacking

 Many aspects grant attacks.
 Despite having different damages, effects and or other modifiers; all attacks follow the rules below.

 All attacks begin with a d20 roll from the attacker.
 This represents their attempt to hit a target.
+If the attack has a skill check then this roll also represents their skill check roll.
+For example: a character may use an attack that has a skill check roll with a difficulty of 12.
+The attacking character rolls an 11 and fails the skill check, therefore their attack fails and the defending character need not defend.

 A character's attack roll may be modified from several sources including: magic, equipment and aspects.

 An attack is considered successful if the target's defense is less than or equal to the attacker's roll.
 This means that if both attacker and defender roll a total of 15, the attack is successful.
 If successful, the attack lands and its associated effects (including damage) then apply.
 If the defender can not defend themselves either by their will or by some other mechanic such as a desire to conserve action points, then the attack is considered successful automatically.

-Many attack aspects will require a roll despite the defender's lack of defense.
+Many attack aspects will require a skill check roll despite the defender's lack of defense.
 Aspects such as these might include magic where the caster's success is determined by their attack roll.
 For example, a fire spell aspect may have a difficulty of 10.
 If the defender is unable to defend but the caster rolls a 9, then the spell fails and the defender is unaffected.

 #### Defending